-This breakdown isn’t due to a lack of interest locally, as the high demand for entry-level farmer learning opportunities shows.
-Instead, many new farmers face a combination of institutional, cultural, and financial barriers, all of which greatly inhibits the development of new farmers and farm businesses.
+This breakdown isn’t due to a lack of interest, as the high demand for entry-level farmer learning opportunities shows.
+Instead, many new farmers face a combination of institutional, cultural and financial barriers, all of which greatly inhibits the development of new farmers and farm businesses.
 These barriers often consist of a lack of access to:

 - Capital: farmland, equipment and infrastructure

 - Peer support: Well established farm networks and support systems

 - Agricultural training

-East Multnomah Soil and Water Conservation District seeks to use Headwaters Farm as a launching pad for farm businesses by providing the resources necessary to helping farmers overcome these barriers.
+EMSWCD’s Headwaters Incubator Program serves as a launching pad for farm businesses by providing the resources necessary to helping farmers overcome these barriers.
 Our goal in doing so is to help keep good farmland in production while adding to the diversity of the local “farmscape.”